oVirt/ovirt-engine-metrics/README.md

 oVirt Engine Metrics
 ====================

-The `oVirt.metrics` role enables you to set up oVirt Metrics store, deploy rsyslog/fluentd and collectd on the engine and hypervisors and manage the services.
+The `oVirt.metrics` role enables you to deploy and configure rsyslog/fluentd and collectd on the engine and hypervisors to send metrics and logs to a remote Elasticsearch and manage the services.

 Role Variables